00xxff/Void-Universe/en/README.md

 > If these are consistent with mathematical derivations, "dark matter" might cease to exist.
 > For details, please refer to [Gravity and Void Pressure](Void%20Universe%20Model%20and%20Reasoning/Gravity%20and%20Void%20Pressure.md).

+**Note: The "Fate Gears" in the model is another term for a core particle.
+The name was chosen simply because fate led me to discover it.**

 Recommended reading order for model theory:

 1. [Cosmic Origin and Dimensional Reduction](Void%20Universe%20Model%20and%20Reasoning/Cosmic%20Origin%20and%20Dimensional%20Reduction.md)